nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 The pharmacist was able to tell their system "pretend it's November, how much with the authorized generic cost?"
 The answer was "this isn't covered by this insurance plan".
+They apologized for the incorrect price I was seeing on the web site: the price *did* have a little disclaimer saying it was an estimate.
+They must have access to more accurate information.

-He also mentioned that he had no idea how I'd gotten the drug for $10 initially.
+They also mentioned that he had no idea how I'd gotten the drug for $10 initially.
-It seemed to him that the $10 price was a mistake.
+It seemed to them that the $10 price was a mistake.

 I said I'd like to cancel the $160 order, and was told it was too late, it had already shipped.
 I was transferred to a supervisor to see if I could send it back.

-It's important to note that nobody ever asked if they could fill this.
+It's important to note that nobody ever asked if they should fill this.
 I suppose we waived away the right to authorize filling prescriptions when we signed up for the mail-order service.
 But it was beginning to feel like a big oppressive system working its hardest